LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 }
 ```
 Expected response from Elasticsearch:

-Adding many queriesn under the  `should clause` did not reduce the number of hits(207).
-However, it favored documents that match the queries in the `should` clause, giving the user more precise search results.
+Adding many queries under the  `should clause` did not reduce the number of hits(207).
+However, it favored documents that match the queries in the `should` clause, improving the precision of top search results.

 ![image](https://user-images.githubusercontent.com/60980933/108548611-51a8f980-72a9-11eb-8310-0fe14286e437.png)